pinacai/PINAC_Workspace/README.md

 7. Please ensure your commits adhere to the project's coding style and all tests pass.

 ## 📄 License
 PINAC Workspace is licensed under the GPL-3.0 license.
-See the <a href="https://github.com/pinacai/pinac_workspace/blob/main/LICENSE">LICENSE</a> file for more details.
+See the <a href="https://github.com/RajeshTechForge/PINAC_Workspace-2.0/blob/main/LICENSE">LICENSE</a> file for more details.

 ## 🌐 Support
 If you have any support questions or to report issues, please file an issue through the GitHub issue tracker associated with the repository.

 ## ✍️  Authors and Acknowledgement
-Thank you to all the contributors who have helped build and optimise the PINAC Workspace from our previous repository `PINAC-Workspace`.
+Thank you to all the contributors who have helped build and optimise the PINAC Workspace from our previous repository '<a href="https://github.com/RajeshTechForge/PINAC_Workspace">PINAC_Workspace</a>'.